Along with Villa Hügel in Essen, the Siemens Villa in Berlin is one of the most impressive industrial residential buildings in Germany.

 Located in today's Berlin district of Steglitz-Zehlendorf, this stately house surrounded by its spacious park is a reminiscence of times when industrial pioneers wrote not only economic and social history, but also architecture history in the form of their private refuges.
 A gatehouse, a driver's house with three garages and a playful tea house at the end of the almost three-hectare park give the whole property today more than ever fairytale features.

-The history of the Siemens Villa commences with the entrepreneur Friedrich Christian Correns who laid the foundation for the “Correns Mansion” on May 20th 1914.
-The topping-out ceremony of the impressive residential complex took place in August of 1914, as WWI had just been declared.
-Despite the odds, the villa was to survive two world wars and the division of a city.
-Correns was the director of the Accumulatoren-Fabrik-AG, from which later the VARTA group was formed.
-The design and construction of the villa were realized by the architects Fritz Freymüller and Albert Denzel.
-The remarkably good condition of the building is also owed to the use of best building materials available at the time, as well as to highly qualified craftsmen that were assigned through the German Emperor himself.
+The history of the Siemens Villa begins as the “Correns Manor”, for which entrepreneur Friedrich Christian Correns laid the foundation stone on May 20, 1914.
+The topping-out ceremony for the imposing residential complex in August 1914 took place during the war that was just declared.
+However the villa survived two world wars and the division of a city.
+Correns was director of the Accumulatoren-Fabrik-AG, from which the later VARTA emerged.
+He commissioned the architects Fritz Freymüller and Albert Denzel with the design and construction of this villa.
+The remarkably good condition of the building is also thanks to using the best building materials of the time and the qualified craftsmen who were directly referred by the emperor.

 After the owner’s death in Berlin in 1923, his widow Emely Correns sold the mansion in 1925 to Werner Ferdinand von Siemens, with whose name it passed down in the history of the city of Berlin.

 As an avid music lover and “hobbyist conductor”, Siemens had a concert hall of over 800 square meters built in 1928, which is still world-famous today for its extraordinary acoustics.
 Radio stations and music companies are busy recording there every month.
 The Wurlitzer organ installed there became world-renowned.
 Still playable today, it is one of the highlights of the Berlin Musical Instrument Museum.